uga-libraries/av-aip_russell/README.md

 7. Bags the aips in place with md5 and sha256 manifests using bagit.py.
 8. Validates the bags using bagit.py.
 9. Runs the perl script prepare_bag on the aip to tar and zip it and saves output to aips-ready-to-ingest.
-10. When all aips are processed, makes a md5 manifest of the packaged aips in the aips-to-ingest folder.
+10. When all aips are processed, makes a md5 manifest of the packaged aips in the aips-to-ingest folder using md5sum.

 ## Initial Author
 Adriane Hanson, Head of Digital Stewardship, January 2020